philoteer/Hibuntu/README.md

 ### Alternative Instructions: Prebuilt image

 A pre-built image for Debian Buster is attached at https://github.com/philoteer/Hibuntu/releases/tag/0.21 .
 Download it, and follow instructions in https://archlinuxarm.org/platforms/armv7/rockchip/hisense-chromebook-c11 (with ArchLinuxARM-veyron-latest.tar.gz replaced with the provided image) to create a bootable SD card or USB drive for a veyron Chromebook.

+The login credentials are: root/(no password) (Do set a new password immediately).
+You can use nmtui to connect to a wi-fi STA.

 ### Instructions (a harder way):